-This has provided ETD with a new window into their end users' behaviour and requirements.
+This has provided FOW with a new window into their end users' behaviour and requirements.

 Example usage analysis dashboard

-In this blog, we've explored how using the ipushpull platform, and without using any code, ETD was able:
+In this blog, we've explored how using the ipushpull platform, and without using any code, FOW was able:

 1. Increase accessibility and distribution of their data through a host of new channels

 2. Build a foundation for fast onboarding and growth

 3. Create a virtuous flywheel where deeper insight into their end users helps to improve the service